caseneuve/dotfiles/Boot-ex/README.md

 Some bootstrap exercises.
-Work in progress.
+Learning stuff.